louis-tru/quark/docs/CURRENT_WORK.md

   `INCR`, legacy encodings, and clipboard-manager persistence after process exit are not implemented yet.
 - Ordinary-DPI Linux text currently renders with visibly poor small-glyph quality.
-The first confirmed cause is a constructor-argument semantic error left by the Skia FreeType port: `Typeface_fontconfig` still passes the Fontconfig fixed-pitch boolean as the second `QkTypeface_FreeType` argument, but that argument is now the FreeType flags field.
-Consequently the hinting bits remain zero and `initFreeType()` selects `FT_LOAD_NO_HINTING` for Fontconfig faces.
-Do not change this yet while the remaining Linux bring-up issues are being handled.
-When resumed, derive the flags from `FC_HINTING`, `FC_HINT_STYLE`, `FC_AUTOHINT`, `FC_EMBEDDED_BITMAP`, and `FC_EMBOLDEN`, then separately evaluate grayscale-only antialiasing, fractional placement, and linear texture sampling.
+The first confirmed cause was a constructor-argument semantic error left by the Skia FreeType port: `Typeface_fontconfig` passed the Fontconfig fixed-pitch boolean as the `QkTypeface_FreeType` flags field.
+Fontconfig faces therefore normally selected `FT_LOAD_NO_HINTING`.
+FreeType construction now explicitly selects normal hinting on Linux, Android, and custom/stream font paths.
+Linux Fontconfig options retain the complete system hinting, embedded-bitmap, synthetic-bold, and auto-hinter mapping for future use, but the current Linux constructor adds Qk's normal-hinting bit so the effective policy is always normal or full.
+Runtime comparison is still required.
+- Keep the remaining text-quality investigations separate: grayscale-only antialiasing, fractional glyph placement, glyph-atlas filtering, and Canvas font-size/coordinate quantization have not been changed yet.

 ## Deferred Non-Vulkan Work